Wide Receiver Play – Football Catching Drills

 Some kids with Teflon hands run like a deer and display some swivel in their hips, but when the ball hits their hands it is a complete disaster.
 The ball goes everywhere but in their hands.

 You know you could have something special if you can get him to simply catch the football.
 How do you do that?
-I have some coaching advice and drills that may help warm up and soften ice cold, stone hands.
+I have some coaching advice and football catching drills that may help warm up and soften ice cold, stone hands.

 WARM UP DRILLS